 All Canadian provinces, with exception of British Columbia and Nova Scotia, allow health data to reside in the United States.
-So providers who don’t practice in either British Columbia or Nova Scotia don’t need to worry about the locations of their servers is less of an issue.
+So for providers who don’t practice in either British Columbia or Nova Scotia the locations of their servers is less of an issue.
 British Columbia* and Nova Scotia do not allow their residents’ health data to be stored in the USA, even when the data is encrypted, except in very limited cases

 4. What about health data on mobile apps?

 In the US, HIPAA applies to only certain “covered entities” that handle PHI, mainly healthcare providers, health insurers, and health exchange organizations.
 Data uploaded by citizens to private devices for personal use is a grey area.
 For example, if you use a FitBit and upload that data to the FitBit mobile health app, that data isn’t protected by HIPAA.
 Data protection in that case is very likely to be governed by the terms of agreement with FitBit.

 5. What type of health data is protected?

 HIPAA covers any personally identifiable information that is created or received by a “health care provider, health plan, public health authority, employer, life insurer, school or university, or health care clearinghouse” and relates to past, present, and future health conditions, treatments, or payments.
 Demographics would be a subset of identifiable health information.

 In Canada, any data, including users, statistics, and volume, must be available to the covered entities in Canada.
 This data is important in accountability procedures in cases of privacy violations.
 In addition, sensitive or Personally Identifiable Information (PII) such as age, name, ID numbers, income, ethnic origin, or blood type, medical records, opinions, evaluations, comments, social status, payment information, etc.

 6. Province-by-province highlights